 Therefore, this research is trying to bridge this issue.
-Besides, to date, no one has developed the optimization model which involves the integration of inventory and land transportation by considering the parameters of carbon to minimize the total cost of the system. the modes of land transportation.
-Therefore, the purpose of this research is to optimize the total costs related to transportation and inventory by considering the carbon cap limitation.
-Then, the research problem is how to make the model to optimize the total costs related to transportation and storage considering carbon emission mechanism.
+Besides, to date, no one has developed the optimization model which involves the integration of inventory and land transportation by considering the parameters of carbon to minimize the total cost of the supply chain. the modes of land transportation.
+Therefore, the purpose of this research is to optimize the total costs supply chain to transportation and inventory by considering the carbon cap limitation.
+Then, the research problem is how to make the model to optimize the supply chain costs and storage considering carbon emission mechanism.
 The optimization model is based on Mix Integer Linear Programming (MILP) approach.

 Problem, Method and Model

 The model development for land multimodal is carried out in a long delivery radius.
 The types of multimodal used are trucks and trains.
 The manufacturer (factory) is categorized as a supplier because it delivers solid raw materials such as cement, fertilizer, chemicals, and others.
 This research uses a single product.
 There are several factories (multi suppliers) sending their products to the station with various distances and locations.
 This condition will lead differences in the total shipping costs and emissions produced.
 The production capacity of each factory is different, causing the difference in the number of shipments.
-The capacity of trucks to ship from the factory to the initial terminal is assumed to be the same because it uses the same truck.
+The capacity of trucks to ship from the factory to the start station is assumed to be the same because it uses the same truck.
 Transportation costs from the factory to the station differ depending on the location of the supplier.

-In one planning horizon, the factory will send a number of products according to the number of customer requests to the station warehouse.
+In a planning horizon, the factory will send a number of products according to the number of customer requests to the station warehouse.
 The delivery uses truck mode.
 If there are remaining products that are not transported, they will be stored in the factory warehouse and become inventory in that period.
 The products will be sent to the station until the product quantity reaches the maximum capacity for long haul transportation (train) mode.
 At the initial station or the destination station, the solution obtained can store products (inventory) to get cost and emissions optimization.

-The concept of mathematical modeling consists of inputs which have objective functions, decision variables, and constraint functions, which will produce an output.
-The decision variables in this modeling are the number of orders, the number of inventories, and the frequency of shipments.
+The concept of mathematical modelling consists of inputs which have objective functions, decision variables, and constraint functions, which will produce an output.
+The decision variables in this modelling are the number of orders, the number of inventories, and the frequency of shipments.
 Outputs are generated to minimize total transportation costs, total inventory costs, total fixed order costs and total carbon emissions costs.
 In addition, it will minimize the amount of carbon emissions generated in all supply chain activities.

 The following is a mathematical model of this research: